Clown: Origin

 The clown character developed out of the zanni rustic fool characters of the early modern commedia dell'arte, which were themselves directly based on the rustic fool characters of ancient Greek and Roman theatre.
 Rustic buffoon characters in Classical Greek theater were known as sklêro-paiktês (from paizein: to play (like a child)) or deikeliktas, besides other generic terms for rustic or peasant.
-In Roman theater, a term for clown was fossor, literally digger; labourer.
+In Roman theater, a term for clown was fossor, literally digger; laborer.

 The English word clown was first recorded c.
 1560 (as clowne, cloyne) in the generic meaning rustic, boor, peasant.
 The origin of the word is uncertain, perhaps from a Scandinavian word cognate with clumsy.
 It is in this sense that Clown is used as the name of fool characters in Shakespeare's Othello and The Winter's Tale.
 The sense of clown as referring to a professional or habitual fool or jester developed soon after 1600, based on Elizabethan rustic fool characters such as Shakespeare's.

 The harlequinade developed in England in the 17th century, inspired by Arlecchino and the commedia dell'arte.
 It was here that Clown came into use as the given name of a stock character.
 Originally a foil for Harlequin's slyness and adroit nature, Clown was a buffoon or bumpkin fool who resembled less a jester than a comical idiot.
 He was a lower class character dressed in tattered servants' garb.

 The now-classical features of the clown character were developed in the early 1800s by Joseph Grimaldi, who played Clown in Charles Dibdin's 1800 pantomime Peter Wilkins: or Harlequin in the Flying World at Sadler's Wells Theatre, where Grimaldi built the character up into the central figure of the harlequinade.

 Modern circuses

 The circus clown developed in the 19th century.
 The modern circus derives from Philip Astley's London riding school, which opened in 1768.
 Astley added a clown to his shows to amuse the spectators between equestrian sequences.
 American comedian George L. Fox became known for his clown role, directly inspired by Grimaldi, in the 1860s.

 Tom Belling senior (1843–1900) developed the red clown or Auguste (Dummer August) character c.
 1870, acting as a foil for the more sophisticated white clown.
 Belling worked for Circus Renz in Vienna.
 Belling's costume became the template for the modern stock character of circus or children's clown, based on a lower class or hobo character, with red nose, white makeup around the eyes and mouth, and oversized clothes and shoes.
 The clown character as developed by the late 19th century is reflected in Ruggero Leoncavallo's 1892 opera Pagliacci (Clowns).

 Belling's Auguste character was further popularized by Nicolai Poliakoff's Coco in the 1920s to 1930s.

-The English word clown was borrowed, along with the circus clown act, by many other languages, such as French clown, Russian (and other Slavic languages) кло́ун, Greek κλόουν, Danish/Norwegian klovn, Romanian clovn etc.
+The English word clown was borrowed, along with the circus clown act, by many other languages, such as French clown, German Clown, Russian (and other Slavic languages) кло́ун, Greek κλόουν, Danish/Norwegian klovn, Romanian clovn etc.